-On the face of it, capital gains tax (CGT) is pretty easy to understand: it’s the tax you have to pay when you sell an asset that has grown in value.
-You will only pay CGT on any profit you made from the sale and not on the overall sum you received.
+On the face of it, capital gains tax (CGT) is pretty easy to understand: it’s the tax you pay when you sell an asset that has grown in value.
+You will only pay CGT on any profit you made from the sale, not the overall sum you received.

 How much CGT will you pay?

 How much CGT you pay depends on the asset and your income.
-If you’re a basic rate income taxpayer, you’ll pay 10% CGT on any gains you make from the sale of an asset; higher income rate taxpayers face a 20% CGT charge.
+If you’re a basic rate income taxpayer, you’ll pay 18% CGT on any gains you make from the sale of an asset; higher income rate taxpayers face a 24% CGT charge.
+These rates increased from 10% and 20%, respectively, following the 2024 Budget.

-There are also higher rates for gains on the sale of residential investment properties, namely, 18% and 28% for basic rate and higher rate payers respectively.
+Higher rates are also applied to gains on the sale of residential investment properties – 18% and 28% for basic rate and higher rate payers, respectively.
+These rates did not change in the Budget.

 Some more CGT-free disposals and exemptions